 The circle \mathbb{S}^1 is the unique 2nd countable space that splits into two connected spaces after removing any two points.
-Kline theorem provides an analogous characterisation exists for spheres of any dimension.
+An analogous characterisation exists for spheres of any dimension.
 An interval I with endpoints $a, b \in I$ is the unique 2nd countable space that splits into two connected components after removing any point except a and b, and remains connected after removing either a, b or both.